 Before we can proceed, we need to install a dependency: pytorch, a library for doing stuff with computation graphs, including neural networks.
 This is just another module of Python code, but you don't have it on your computer (or in your project's virtual environment yet).
 We'll install that now.

+In PyCharm:

-In PyCharm, pop open the menu item File>Settings on Windows or Properties on macOS and choose Project: nnlab>Project Interpreter in the left hand column.
+- Windows: open the menu item File->Settings - Mac: open the menu item PyCharm->Properties then choose Project: nnlab>Project Interpreter in the left hand column.
 Next, hit the plus button.